Insult (legal): Spain

 Insult (injuria) of grave nature, with these effects or circumstances according to public conception is punishable by a fine of 3 to 7 monthly units.
 If such insult is committed in public, the penalty is a fine from 6 to 14 monthly units.

 Sweden

 Insult (förolämpning) is punishable by fine.
 If the insult is gross, the penalty is prison up to six months or a fine.

 Switzerland

 Insult (German: Beschimpfung, French: injure, Italian: ingiuria, Romansh: ingiuria) is punishable by a fine up to 90 daily units.

-North America and the Caribes
+North America and the Caribbean

 Costa Rica

 Insult (injuria) is punishable by a fine from 10 to 50 daily units.
 If the insult is committed in public, the penalty is a fine from 15 to 75 daily units.

 Cuba

 Insult (injuria) is punishable by prison up to one year or by a fine from 100 to 300 units.

 Dominican Republic

 Public insult (injuria) is punishable by prison up to six months and by fine.